houqp/markdownpage/README.md

 MarkdownPage (mdpage)
 =====================

-A simple html page generator which takes a template file and markdown file as input.
+A simple html page generator which takes a template file as input.

+This script enable you to warp the output of markdown file in html tags you want, so you can write html page with markdown syntax more quickly.

 Dependencies
 ------------